-MTP8213 Exploring the Tree of Life as Psycho-Spiritual Practice (3) Starting from a place of viewing one's own body as vessel and breath as conduit, students will explore ways of accessing the Tree of Life as imaged in the Jewish mystical tradition of Kabbalah.
-The goal will is to better understand the energy essences the Tree represents, both in our world and in ourselves.
-We will examine these sefirot, regarded as divine/human attributes/energies, and explore their applications to our lives through discussion, readings, working with partners, and experiential work.
+MTP8213 Exploring the Tree of Life as Psycho-Spiritual Practice (3) Starting from a place of viewing one's own body as vessel, and breath as conduit, explore ways of accessing the Tree of Life as imaged in the Jewish mystical tradition of Kabbalah.
+Better understand the energy essences the Tree represents, both in our world and in ourselves.
+Examine these sefirot, regarded as divine/human attributes/energies, and explore their applications to our lives through discussion, readings, working with partners, and experiential work.